 “Be nice” seems to assume that what they think and feel doesn’t really matter as much as what the other person thinks and feels.

 At the end of the day, “being nice” sometimes isn’t nice for them.
-It requires them to ignore their own thoughts and feelings for the sake of someone else’s, which contradicts two ideas at the heart of my spiritual parenting approach.
+It requires them to ignore their own thoughts and feelings for the sake of someone else’s, which contradicts two ideas at the heart of my soulful parenting approach.
 They are that –

 * our role as parents is to empower our children to be themselves.